hupster/modsync/README.md

 **Download**

 Download the binary from [here](https://github.com/hupster/modsync/blob/master/bin/Release/modsync.exe?raw=true).
-The application requires [.NET 3.5 SP1](https://www.microsoft.com/en-us/download/details.aspx?id=22) to run.
+The application requires the .NET framework 4 to run and has no further requirements.
-Modsync will ask for FTP connection details on the first run.

 **Disclaimer**